glugmvit/glugmvit.github.io/_posts/2019-10-01-micropython-on-nodemcu.md

 ## About NodeMCU
 NodeMCU is an open source IoT platform.
 It includes firmware which runs on the ESP8266 Wi-Fi SoC from Espressif Systems, and hardware which is based on the ESP-12 module.

-## Features of NodeMCU :
+## Features of NodeMCU:

-- **Arduino-like hardware IO** : Advanced API for hardware IO, which can dramatically reduce the redundant work for configuring and manipulating hardware.
+- **Arduino-like hardware IO**: Advanced API for hardware IO, which can dramatically reduce the redundant work for configuring and manipulating hardware.
 Code like arduino, but interactively.
-- **Nodejs style network API** : Event-driven API for network applications, which facilitates developers writing code and running on a MCU in Nodejs style.
+- **Nodejs style network API**: Event-driven API for network applications, which facilitates developers writing code and running on a MCU in Nodejs style.
 This speeds up your IOT application developing process.
-- **Lowest cost programmable WI-FI** : Less than $2 WI-FI MCU ESP8266 integrated and easy to prototyping development kit.
+- **Lowest cost programmable WI-FI**: Less than $2 WI-FI MCU ESP8266 integrated and easy to prototyping development kit.
 - **Wifi networking** (can be used as access point and/or station, host a web server), connect to internet to fetch or upload data.

 ## Using NodeMCU on your System